stridders/horsleyparish/README.md

 There are three main components to the application:

 ### The [horsleyparish](horsleyparish.co.uk) Web Site
 This is written in AngularJS and JavaScript.
-The majority of the web site code can be found in the /public folder in the source repository.
+The majority of the website code can be found in the /public folder in the source repository.

 ### A RESTful Web Service
 This is written in Scala and Java.
 It sits between the website and the database, and is the conduit through which all database data flows.
-It enables the web site to be de-coupled from the database technology, making it easier to integrate and change services in the future.
+It enables the website to be de-coupled from the database technology, making it easier to integrate and change services in the future.

  ### A [PostgreSQL](https://www.postgresql.org/) database